-Valid: A positive number (scalar market) question, "What will be the inflation in the eurozone in 2024?" is valid even if there is deflation (refer to section 22).
-Invalid: A multiple choice (1 correct) question, "Which movie will win the Best Picture award at the 2024 Oscars Academy Awards?" with outcomes "Barbie" and "Poor Things" (the actual winner was "Oppenheimer").
+Valid: A scalar market with a question "What will be the inflation in the eurozone in 2024?" and outcomes "lower than 1%" and "higher than 10%" is valid even if there is inflation of 5%.

+Invalid: A categorical market, "Which movie will win the Best Picture award at the 2024 Oscars Academy Awards?" with outcomes "Barbie" and "Poor Things" (the actual winner was "Oppenheimer").

-5. Multiple outcomes: Questions in which multiple outcomes are valid, unless the question allows multiple correct answers or section 20 of this policy applies.
+5. Multiple outcomes: Questions in which multiple outcomes are valid, unless the question is part of a multicategorical market or section 20 of this policy applies.

-Valid: A multiple choice (>1 correct) question, "What team will reach the semi-finals of Copa America 2021?" with answers "Brazil," "Argentina," "Uruguay," and "Colombia" (all of them except Uruguay reached the semi-finals).
-Invalid: A multiple choice (1 correct) question, "Who will be the Time person of the year 1937?" with answers "Chiang Kai-shek" and "Soong Mei-ling" (they got the prize jointly).
+Valid: In a multicategorical market, "What team will reach the semi-finals of Copa America 2021?" with answers "Brazil," "Argentina," "Uruguay," and "Colombia" (all of them except Uruguay reached the semi-finals).

+Invalid: in a categorical market, "Who will be the Time person of the year 1937?" with answers "Chiang Kai-shek" and "Soong Mei-ling" (they got the prize jointly).

-6. Repeated answers: Questions in which two or more answers are repeated, unless section 21 of this policy applies.
+6. Repeated outcomes: Questions in which two or more outcomes are repeated, unless section 21 of this policy applies.

-Invalid: A Multiple Choice (>1 correct) question, "What team will reach the semi-finals of Copa America 2021?" with answers "Brazil", "Argentina", and "Arg" (Argentina reached the semi-finals).
+Invalid: In a multicategorical market, "What team will reach the semi-finals of Copa America 2021?" with answers "Brazil," "Argentina," "Arg" (Argentina reached the semi-finals).

-7. Prohibited questions: Questions related to markets that directly incentivize immoral violent (such as murder, rape or unjust imprisonment) actions which could likely be performed by any participant.
+Prohibited markets: Markets that directly incentivize immoral violent (such as murder, rape or unjust imprisonment) actions which could likely be performed by any participant.